Incremental Learning of Sparse Attention Patterns in Transformers: Training Dynamics on Regression Variant

-Similarly, second-order local approximation shows that \(s_k\) has the largest increase towards the direction \(s_1^\star\).
-Therefore, we can quantify a wider basin of attraction for \Cref{thm:coupling} as all \(V_k\) and \(s_k\) move towards the initialization space defined by \Cref{eq:ordering}. \end{restatable}
+Similarly, second-order local approximation shows that \(s_k\) has the largest increase in the direction \(s_1^\star\).
+Therefore, we can quantify a wider basin of attraction for \Cref{thm:coupling} as all \(V_k\) and \(s_k\) move toward the initialization space defined by \Cref{eq:ordering}. \end{restatable}